 Can Non-Residential account holders participate?

-Yes, Illinois municipal aggregation law mandates that business accounts using 15,000 kWh or less annually may participate.
+Yes, Illinois municipal aggregation law mandates that business accounts using only 15,000 kWh or less annually may participate.

 Can I participate if I am a customer of an electric cooperative?